 - This is the WebDriver object in Selenium WebDriver world.
 How do you get this object and fire up the application?
 Do you want to abstract it behind a factory?
 Do you need to proxy any of the behavior to start and stop the browser, emulator, or simulator?

 - How are you currently digesting the output that your builds produce?
 Are the mechanisms that produce that output tightly coupled to the tests of a particular app?
 How would you abstract those reporting mechanisms so that they can be used for any app?
 If you’re entertaining different options here, give a look.

 - What does a typical test flow look like?
 If you’re using page objects, what would a simple one include?
 This is not only useful for newcomers to the automated testing effort, but also serves as a good, executable reminder when starting a fresh project.

-Considering there isn’t a silver-bullet solution to most of the problems in software development, detangling your own box of cables and wires doesn’t have a surefire checklist for success.
-At the very least, take comfort in the fact that you are not alone and the advice above can help you to get the wire-wrangling process started.
+Considering there isn’t a silver bullet solution to most of the problems in software development, detangling your own box of cables and wires doesn’t have a surefire checklist for success.
+At the very least, take comfort in the fact that you are not alone, and you can use the advice above to help get the wire-wrangling process started.